 Modern architecture and the construction industry is another sector where new technology is changing how companies and firms are approaching their work.

-With the ever-increasing implementation of Building Information Modeling (BIM) that is enabling easy analysis of construction data can give firms insight into complex construction projects and allow oversights in design to be quickly resolved.
+The ever-increasing implementation of Building Information Modeling (BIM) that enables easy analysis of construction data can give firms insight into complex construction projects and allow oversights in design to be quickly resolved.
 New visualization techniques are giving visualization to structures that have yet to leave the drawing board and enable non-technical clients to have the understanding that only seeing something first-hand can give.

 When it comes to the often hard and dangerous job of constructing the building designs, tools like augmented reality (AR) which utilizes software to project computer-generated images within a virtual headset and create a lifelike render of a project, are being used now to great effect in reducing the number of changes after a section of a project has been already constructed.
 This is yielding incredible increases in productivity and efficiency to an industry that traditionally finds making post-construction changes expensive and time-consuming.